HH-LG/HH-LG/README.md

 - ⚡ Fun fact: So many clones make you a human cloning.
 Learn by *YOURSELF*.
 -->

-- 🌱 I’m currently learning in NKU
+- 🌱 I’m studying in NKU.
-- 🔭 I’m currently working on *making a dent in the universe*.
+- 🔭 I’m currently researching **Computer Vision**.
 - 📫 How to reach me: hh_lg@qq.com
-- ⚡ Fun fact: So many clones make you *a human cloning*.
-Make your hands dirty and learn by *YOURSELF*!